Christian-Sav/DevOps-Core-Fundamental-Projec/README.md

  ## Updates:
  * 04/03/2022
-     * Background slightly changed to rgb(219, 245, 241) a more relaxing baby blue.
+     * Background slightly changed to rgb(219, 245, 241) a more relaxing and easier on the eyes light blue.
-     * As well improved readability and functionality of enrollments
+     * As well improved readability and functionality of enrollments.

  ## Current Issues:
 * Currently the same enrollment can be added twice, allowing for the same student in the same class more than once.
 * Other than having a different address a student with the same name would be indistinguishable from another on the enrollments page.

 ## Future Plans: